 Awards through the NTW Program are renewable and may be received for a total maximum of five years (10 semesters).
 Awards for transfer students are adjusted according to their expected length of study.
 Students must meet the requirements indicated on the NTW application in order to have their NTW renewed.
 Awards are subject to the conditions in the NTW application and award letter.

 Beecroft Grants are loans of up to $500 per year that students repay by working an adequate number of hours in an assigned job on campus.
 A limited number of Beecroft Grants are awarded each semester.
 Athletes and social work majors are not eligible.

 UW-Superior Foundation Scholarships

-The UW-Superior University Foundation sponsors scholarships for undergraduate and graduate students.
+The UW-Superior Foundation sponsors scholarships for undergraduate and graduate students.
 International students who have already begun their studies at UW-Superior are eligible to apply for over 100 Foundation scholarships, which are awarded by individual academic departments.

 Many UW-Superior international students hold jobs on campus.
 U.S. immigration laws allow for student employment under specific conditions.
 International students in F-1 status are allowed to work on campus up to 20 hours per week while school is in session and full-time during breaks and holidays.
 Off-campus employment is not allowed except under limited conditions set out by U.S. immigration laws.
 The Office of International Programs provides guidance about finding on-campus jobs during international student orientation, but the University cannot guarantee employment for all students, and students are responsible for finding their own employment.